 - Conditionally Available Resource

-A resource that has one or more regulatory or operational limits that are not eligible Use Limits pursuant to Section 30.4.1.1.6.1.2 and that faces frequent and recurring periods of unavailability because of those limitations.
-A resource can be both a Conditionally Available Resource and a Use-Limited Resource if it has eligible Use Limits and also meets the definition of a Conditionally Available Resource.
+A resource that has demonstrated to the CAISO’s reasonable satisfaction that it has one or more regulatory or operational limits that are not eligible use limits pursuant to Section 30.4.1.1.6.1.1 and that faces frequent and recurring periods of unavailability because of those limitations.
+A resource can be both a Conditionally Available Resource and a Use-Limited Resource if it has eligible use limits and also meets the definition of a Conditionally Available Resource.

 * * *

+- Run-of-River Resource

+A hydroelectric Generating Unit that has no physical ability to control or store its fuel source for generation beyond whatever pondage is necessary to maintain sufficient head pressure to operate the Generating Unit consistent with Good Utility Practice.